edgelesssys/contrast/dev-docs/ghsa.md

    Don't be too specific in the commit message, because it will be publicly visible before the fix can be adopted by users.
 3. Run e2e tests on the branch with `tools/run-release-test-matrix/run-tests.sh`, covering as many supported platforms as possible.
    GitHub actions don't run on private forks.
+4. Open a pull request targeting `main`.
-4. Add reviewers and follow regular code review practice until approval.
+5. Add reviewers and follow regular code review practice until approval.
-5. Create a new branch based on the latest release branch and cherry-pick the commits from the first branch.
+6. Create a new branch based on the latest release branch and cherry-pick the commits from the first branch.
-6. Run e2e tests on this branch, too.
+7. Run e2e tests on this branch, too.
+8. Open a pull request targeting the latest release branch.
-7. Add reviewers and follow regular code review practice until approval.
+9. Add reviewers and follow regular code review practice until approval.

 **NOTE**: At the end of this process, there can only be one PR per target branch.
 This is a limitation imposed by GitHub.